AYBootcamp/bootcamp/README.md

 ## Folder Structure
 * All submissions should be done through PR.
 * Put your code in the folder of your name.
-* For example: solutions for Alex's exercise should be under /exercises/alex/...
+* For example: solutions for Alex's exercise should be under /exercises/solutions/alex/...

 ## Exercises

 * HTML / CSS practice
+* Referencing the Figma design and practice your HTML and styling skills

 ## JavaScript Problems